Stacey Abrams wins Georgia 'Battle of the Staceys' in bid to become first black female governor in U.S.

 Breaking News Emails

-WASHINGTON — Stacey Abrams easily defeated Stacey Evans in the Georgia Democratic gubernatorial primary Tuesday that attracted national attention, according to a projection by the Associated Press.
+WASHINGTON — Stacey Abrams easily defeated Stacey Evans in the Georgia Democratic gubernatorial primary Tuesday that attracted national attention.

-Now, Abrams will attempt to make history by becoming the nation's first black female governor — and her state's first woman governor — by winning the general election in November in a state that Republicans still dominate.
+Now, Abrams will attempt to make history by becoming the nation's first black female governor — and Georgia's first woman governor — by winning the general election in November in a state that Republicans still dominate.

 Evans quickly backed Abrams, declaring that Democrats must "find a unified voice to rally against Trump."

-The GOP had its own contentious gubernatorial primary Tuesday, which appears headed for a July 24 runoff, giving Abrams a head start.
+The GOP had its own contentious multi-candidate gubernatorial primary, which is now headed for a July 24 runoff between the top two vote-getters on Tuesday night, giving Abrams a head start.

+Lt.
+Gov. Casey Cagle had 38.9 percent of the GOP vote, well short of the 50 percent threshold needed to avoid a runoff.
+He'll face Georgia Secretary of State Brian Kemp, who came in with 25.5 percent, in the battle to chose the Republican nominee to take on Abrams in the fall.

 The "Stacey v.
 Stacey" primary was being closely watched because it was seen as a microcosm of a wider debate Democrats have been engaged in since President Donald Trump's upset election in 2016: Should the party prioritize winning back white swing voters or focus on mobilizing its burgeoning coalition of minorities and young people?